| East L.A.

 Paul went to school), the Liverpool Art College (where John

-attended), pubs they frequented, and many other Beatle haunts.
+attended), pubs they frequented, and many other Beatle

-read about.
-That night, I was a guest on a radio show
+the places I'd read about.
+That night, I was a guest

-on BBC Merseyside.
-In the months before my visit, Chan
+on a radio show on BBC Merseyside.
+In the months

-Romero had recorded a song I wrote for him entitled "Rockin'
+before my visit, Chan Romero had recorded a song I wrote for

-Like There's No Tomorrow" and Trini Lopez had recorded
+Like There's No Tomorrow," and Trini Lopez had recorded

 another one of my songs, "Oh Maria."
-Chan
+Chan hooked me up

-arrived at the studio right after my Beatle tour.
-We
+was touring England.
+I arrived at the studio right

-did a about a half an hour interview in which we discussed
+after my Beatle tour.
+We did a about an hour interview in which we discussed

-subjects such as The Beatles, Chicano music, the East L.A.
+subjects such as the Beatles, Chicano music, the East L.A.

 music scene of the 60s, Chan Romero, and Trini Lopez.